Skip to main content

 Housing Development near tree influence zones.

 Sufficient testing to Assess Heave is necessary.
 Atterberg Limit and Particle Size Distribution tests at close spacing, typically every 1 metre in the top 3 metres, help build a clear picture of the ground’s susceptibility to heave.
-For more details on managing and mitigating heave risks, see our related article.
+Click here for more details on managing and mitigating heave risks.

 SPEEDECK’s Role in Ground Investigation for Piled Foundations